Master of Arts (AM)

 The DGS and the department chair are available at all times to provide additional support and advice at any stage of the graduate program.
 Students are encouraged to seek help from either or both of these individuals if any part of the advising process seems not to be working as it should.

-Requirements apply to all students entering program AY 2017 and after; students who entered doctoral program in the fall of 2015 may opt to follow a modified version of the AY17 course requirements; students who entered the program before 2015 are subject to the former course requirements.
+Requirements apply to all students entering the program AY 2016-17 and after; students who entered the doctoral program in the fall of 2015 may opt to follow a modified version of the AY 2016-17 course requirements; students who entered the program before 2015 are subject to the former course requirements.